 Start at Old Dubai that is spread over Deira, Bur Dubai and Al Seef region.
 Headfirst to the beautifully preserved Al Bastakiya Quarter, also called Al Fahidi Historical Neighborhood, where you can retrace the ancient Emirati past and modest lifestyle.
 Check out the humble sand-coloured structures crowned by traditional wind towers.
 There are also interesting museums and cultural landmarks in the region, such as Dubai Museum (inside the oldest-of-its-kind Al Fahidi Fort), Sheikh Mohammed Centre for Cultural Understanding, Coffee Museum etc., to name a museum.

-From the Bur Dubai region, cross the waters of Dubai Creek to reach Deira area.
-Although you can conveniently reach here via road, it’s ideal to take an abra ride across Dubai Creek.
+From the Bur Dubai region, cross the waters of Dubai Creek to reach the Deira area.
+Although you can conveniently reach here via road, it’s ideal for taking an abra ride across Dubai Creek.
 Here you can sail aboard a wooden vessel that will cost you just AED 1.
-Once you step your foot on land here, make your way to its souks, mostly Gold Souk, where you can’t help but soak in its unequalled vigour and sparkling charm with hundreds of thousands of shops all selling gold jewellery.
+Once you step your foot on land here, please make your way to its souks, mostly Gold Souk, where you can’t help but soak in its unequalled vigour and sparkling charm with hundreds of thousands of shops all selling gold jewellery.

 After this, visit the Downtown Dubai area to spend your time till evening or late at night.
 One of the main attractions here is the Dubai Mall, where you can wander around its 1200 plus shops, try food from its over 200 dining outlets, and further discover some cool and one-of-its-kind attractions such as Dubai Aquarium and Underwater Zoo, KidZania Dubai, Dubai Ice Rink, Hysteria, and VR Park Dubai.